Skip to content

 What the End of Local SEO Means for Your Business

 For years, the game was simple.
 Show up on Google.
 Get calls.
 You built your listing, collected reviews, maybe hired someone to “do SEO.”
-And it worked, more or less.
+And it worked.
 When someone in your city searched for what you do, you had a shot at being found.

 That game is ending.
 Not slowing down.
 Ending.